 The hard part of this transition is not the hiring matrix.
 It is naming the coordination overhead you have already normalized as valuable work.

 Some coordination is irreplaceable.
 Architectural decisions involving business context.
 Customer priority alignment.
-Security review of agent-generated code.
+Security review of agent-generated code — agents produce vulnerabilities at throughput, fast and confident in ways that compound risk.
 These need human judgment and create durable value.
-Automating them away costs more than it saves.

 Most of what fills engineering calendars, though, is coordination of coordination — process that exists because earlier process was slow or unclear, which spawned tracking, which spawned meetings to review the tracking.
 That is the first target.